truenas/documentation/content/SCALE/DataProtection/CloudSyncTasks.md

 ## Cloud Sync Behavior

-Saved tasks are activated according to their schedule or by clicking <i class="material-icons" aria-hidden="true" title="Run Now">play_arrow</i>.
+Saved tasks activate according to their schedule or by clicking <i class="material-icons" aria-hidden="true" title="Run Now">play_arrow</i>.
 An in-progress cloud sync must finish before another can begin.
 Stopping an in-progress task cancels the file transfer and requires starting the file transfer over.

 To view logs about a running or the most recent run of a task, click the task *State*.